 9. Plan the Journey.
 Of these three key steps: 1.)
 Knowing where you are, 2.)
 Knowing where you want to go and 3.)
 Knowing how to get there, the easy steps are the first two.
 To complete the most challenging step, how to get there, plan a logical, realistic progression of actions for your organization to move you from here to there.

 10. Stay With It.
 In Georgetown Harbor, Bahamas (a.k.a.
-Chicken Harbor) every winter there are 500 sailboats, 400 leave the east coast of Florida with plans to circumnavigate the Caribbean.
-Only twenty actually leave Georgetown to sail south for the first really difficult passage of the journey.
+Chicken Harbor), every winter, there are 500 sailboats; 400 leave the east coast of Florida with plans to circumnavigate the Caribbean.
+Only twenty actually leave Georgetown to sail south for the first arduous passage of the journey.
 Begin and never quit.